-In the literature about reading processes, readers are divided into good or successful readers and poor, or weaker, or unsuccessful ones.
+In the reading literature, readers are divided into good or successful readers and poor, or weaker, or unsuccessful ones.
 Sometimes they are also called fluent and less fluent readers (Alderson, 2000).
 One distinguishing feature between these two categories of readers is the use of reading strategies.
 Good readers use strategies flexibly.
+Among such strategies Alderson (2000) includes:

+- recognising the more important information in text,

+- adjusting reading rate,

+- skimming,

+- previewing,

-Among such strategies Alderson includes "recognising the more important information in text, adjusting reading rate, skimming, previewing, using context to resolve a misunderstanding, formulating questions about information, monitoring cognition" (2000, p.
+- using context to resolve a misunderstanding,

+- formulating questions about information,

+- monitoring cognition (p.
 60).

 Although poor readers might possess the strategies mentioned above, they do not frequently know when and how to apply them.
 This is not surprising because studies on strategies used by unsuccessful second language learners revealed the same results (Vann & Abraham, 1990).
 Poor readers also differ from good ones in poor phonetic decoding, intensivity to word structures and poor encoding of syntactic properties (Vellutino & Scanlon, 1987, in Alderson, 2000).
-Six component parts in the fluent reading process are suggested by Grabe (1991): automatic recognition skills, vocabulary and structural knowledge, formal discourse structure knowledge, content/world background knowledge, synthesis and evaluation skills/strategies, metacognitive knowledge and skills monitoring.
+Six component parts in the fluent reading process are suggested by Grabe (1991):

+- automatic recognition skills,

+- vocabulary and structural knowledge,

+- formal discourse structure knowledge,

+- content/world background knowledge

+- synthesis and evaluation skills/strategies,

+- metacognitive knowledge and skills monitoring.

-Based on recent accounts of the fluent reading process, one can conclude that fluent reading is rapid and purposeful; it is flexible and develops gradually (Alderson, 2000).
+Based on recent accounts of the fluent reading process, it is possible to conclude that fluent reading is rapid and purposeful, it is flexible and develops gradually (Alderson, 2000).